Recruitment for this role has now closed.

 The successful candidate will have lived experience of mental ill-health, distress or trauma, a very strong understanding of what it means to come from a racialised background, with a passion for Synergi’s mission and work, and the ability to communicate it effectively to a wide variety of stakeholders.

 We are looking for applications from candidates who are either interested in the full Grants Manager role, and from candidates who don’t meet all of the Grants Manager essential criteria but who might be interested in a Grants Officer role.
 Job descriptions and person specifications for both roles are set out separately in the recruitment pack.

 The deadline for applications is 9am on Monday 26th February 2024.
 If you would like to discuss this role in more detail please contact Debbie Solomon (she/her), Synergi Director, by emailing email@example.com.
 If you require this recruitment pack in a different format, or require any support in making an application, please let us know by contacting firstname.lastname@example.org.

 The recruitment pack contains more information about the role, the job descriptions/person specifications, and information about the application process.
 To open links within the pack without navigating away from it, please right click on hyperlinks and select “Open link in new tab”.

 - Click here to download the application form

 - Click here to download the equality and diversity monitoring form

-Please make sure that all the information about your skills and experience is included in the application form: we recommend you use the full two pages allowed in the “supporting information” section in the application form to explain how you meet each of the points in the person specification.
+Please note that we do not accept CVs/cover letters.
+Please make sure that all the information about your skills and experience is included in the application form.
+We recommend you use the full two pages allowed in the “supporting information” section in the application form to explain how you meet each of the points in the person specification.